 Although most people don't eat enough fruits and vegetables, research suggests produce is linked to a lower risk of several chronic diseases and may even lower your risk of certain types of cancer, according to the Academy of Nutrition and Dietetics.

 Use sausage as an accessory to a vegetable-rich meal.
 For instance, cut up half a sausage link and add slices to a skewer with grilled vegetables, or sauté them with a mix of vegetables like onion, garlic, peppers, broccoli and tomatoes.
+You can also pair sausage with whole grains (like brown rice, quinoa or barley) to add more fiber and nutrient-rich foods.

 "You'll get the sausage flavor to whet your appetite, but it'll be surrounded by healthy produce that's the main event," Blake says.
 "You may find you don't have to season it with salt because the sausage will bring out the flavor in the vegetables."

-Modest amounts of sausage can give you the flavor you crave, while also encouraging you to eat the healthy foods your body needs.
+Small amounts of sausage can give you the flavor you crave, while also encouraging you to eat the healthy foods your body needs.

 Sausage Health Risks